-ISAs are savings accounts where you don’t pay income tax on the interest you earn (or on the increase in value of your investment).
+ISAs are savings and investment products where you don’t pay income tax on the interest you earn (or on the increase in value of your investment).

 Halifax offer three types of ISA:

 a) easy access with no charge for withdrawals but the interest rate is variable, so it could go up and down

 b) fixed with charges for withdrawals but a fixed interest rate for a length of time that you choose